-Chicken Companies Are Trying To Breed Out The Suffering
+Chicken Companies Are Trying To Breed A Bird That Suffers Less

 Each has slow-growing breeds, but Hubbard says it dominates the slow-growing chicken market, which is bigger in Europe.
 Varieties include Label Rouge and the Chicken of Tomorrow.
 “We’re ahead of the game with these genetics,” said Sean Holcombe, Hubbard’s director of sales and technical Services for the US and Canada.

 Any shift by the industry wouldn’t be as simple as switching out the birds.
 “They’re a different chicken, they act differently,” said Perdue’s Stewart-Brown.
 To start, chickens that put on weight slower tend to be more active.
-“They were all out of the pens; they had messed up the groupings.
+During research, “They were all out of the pens; they had messed up the groupings.
 We had to redesign the chicken house.”

 Then there’s the cost difference.
 Chicken producers analyze and manage their costs down to hundredths of a cent for conventional birds, but today’s slower-growing breeds require more feed and, obviously, require more time to reach market weight.
 According to Whole Foods, which already sells some slower-growing chicken, it also means consumers get a smaller chicken breast, and it will have a different flavor profile.
 If this is what consumers demand, “consumers will have to pony up and pay extra for their food,” said Holcombe.
 As chicken farmers won’t be as productive, they “will have to be compensated for the difference.”